Keirua/Bittersweet/README.md

 # Supported websites

-The supported websites are the following (french websites, sorry) :
+The supported websites are the following (french websites, sorry !) :
 - Marmiton.org
 - CuisineAZ.com
 - 750g.com

-Of course, since this tool analyzes the data contained in the source code, if the aforementionned websites come to change their page structure.
+Of course, since this tool analyzes the data contained in the source code, if the aforementionned websites come to change their page structure, further developments will have to be made in order to support the new page structure.

-At the moment, Marmiton's crawler is not yet fully supported, yet the other 2 should behave as expected
+At the moment, Marmiton's crawler is not yet fully supported, yet the other 2 should behave as expected.

 # Extending the framework